What was I thinking?

 You know what?
 I love laughing!
 It pushes the blues away.
 And even when the joke is on me, I laugh still.
 Even.
 Harder.
 Laughter really is the best medicine and I bet reading through these will help you to reflect and laugh at yourself too when you think of some of your moments and think ‘what was I even thinking?
 So recently I was thinking about how often I laugh at myself for some silly and even absurd things that I do.
 See if you can identify with any of them or, if you prefer to, share your own foolishness/stupidity/dumbness (You know what I mean).

-This post does contain affiliate links which gives me a small percentage of any sale made through my site.
-The cost to you, of course is not affected.
+This post does contain affiliate links which give me a small percentage of any sale made through my site.
+The cost to you, of course, is not affected.

 - Skinny jeans